antyzo/Triplooker/README.md

 # Hi there! 👋

-I'm Triplooker - a blockchain enthusiast and node operator.
+I'm Antyzo - a blockchain enthusiast and node operator.

 ## 🚀 What I'm working on
 - Running blockchain nodes